If you’ve got a project or story worth sharing, please take a moment to review the following “FAQ” regarding our content submission process:

 - covers all aspects of lidar: airborne topographic and bathymetric; terrestrial; mobile; close range; underwater and others alongside cutting-edge measurement, positioning and imaging technologies as they relate to GeoTech;

-- publishes both digital and print editions (6x per annum + special editions);
+- publishes both digital and print editions (4x per annum including special editions);

 - has a highly engaged, 15,000 member readership addressing key GeoTech verticals;

 - offers short form “Points & Pixels” section for news and other updates in addition to flexible long form format for feature submissions, interviews, case studies, retrospectives and more;